LayanAlghamdi42/LayanAlghamdi42/README.md

 ## 👩‍💻 About Me
 I’m **Layan Alghamdi**, a Computer Science with a passion for AI, data analysis, and human-centered solutions.
 I work on machine learning projects,  enjoy building clean data visualizations and usable interfaces, and love learning new tools to turn ideas into impact.

-- 🎓 Currently pursuing a Master's in Computer Science
 - 🔬 Research interest: medical AI, EEG analysis, and signal processing
 - 💡 I enjoy turning research into reproducible projects and readable reports